fiona771/SocialSpark/README.md

 ## Purpose and Features

 ### Purpose:
-The main goal of this app is to [suggest SocialSpark activities based on the time of day to help users stay connected with friends and family].
+The main goal of this app is to suggest SocialSpark activities based on the time of day to help users stay connected with friends and family.

 ### Key Features:
-- Feature 1: [Text input for time of day"]
+- Feature 1:EditText - Text input for time of day"
-- Feature 2: [social suggestion display"]
+- Feature 2:TextView - social suggestion display"
-- Feature 3: [Reset button"]
+- Feature 3: Button - Reset button"
-- Feature 4: [Error handling for invalid input]
+- Feature 4: Error handling for invalid input

-These features aim to provide [these features aim to provide what the app aims to achive ].
+These features aim to provide what the app aims to achive .

 ---